 2Asa did things that Yahweh his God considers to be right and good.
 3 His workers got rid of the altars to worship foreign gods that were at the hilltops where the idols were worshiped.
 They smashed the stone pillars and cut down the poles that were there for the goddess Asherah.
-4 Asa commanded the people of Judah to worship only Yahweh, the God whom their ancestors worshiped, and to seek his will and obey his commands.
-5 His workers destroyed all the places where idols were worshiped on the hilltops, and the altars for burning incense to idols, in every town in Judah.
+As acommanded the people of Judah to worship only Yahweh, the God whom their ancestors worshiped, and to seek his will and obev his commands.
+His workers destroyed all the places where idols were worshiped on the hilltops, and the altars for burning incense to idols, in every town in Judah.
 As a result, there was peace while Asa ruled the kingdom of Judah.
-6 His workers built cities and constructed walls around them.
+His workers built cities and constructed walls around them.
 No army attacked Judah during those years, because Yahweh enabled them to have peace.